davenverse/shellfish/docs/wiki/file_reading_writing.md

 @:@

-If UTF-8 is not your favorite flavour, you can also use a custom `java.nio.charset.Charset` to decode your file:
+If you need to handle non UTF-8 files, you can also use a custom `java.nio.charset.Charset`:

 @:select(api-style)